Celebrating American Expansion this Fourth of July

 Because ships from the East Coast occasionally docked along the coastline to trade with the native people, Lewis and Clark hoped to meet up with one of the ships to replenish their stock.
 They learned from the native people that the last ship before the onset of winter had departed only days before they arrived.
 Imagine their disappointment in learning that after eighteen months of travel, they had missed their last opportunity to get some of the supplies they needed.

 Winter weather was coming, and they needed to prepare for winter storms.
 In three weeks some of the men built what they called Fort Clatsop, and others went to the coastline to boil copious amounts of sea water to extract badly needed salt for curing their meat.

-While working on ways to survive another winter, they also began planning for their return trip, which would begin as soon as the weather improved.
-They determined that by splitting up they could explore more of the West.
+While preparing for the winter, they also began planning for their return trip, which would begin as soon as the weather improved.
+They determined that by splitting the Corps, they could explore more of the West.
 William Clark was to take the more southern route; Meriwether Lewis would travel along a new northern route.
 They would meet at the mouth of the Yellowstone River.

 This plan would permit them to return with even more knowledge about this formerly unknown territory.

 Our vacation to Lewis and Clark territory also put us near the end of the Oregon Trail.
 There we learned the stories of these hardy pioneers who gave up home and family east of the Mississippi to strike out for the unknown.
 They, too, were instrumental in claiming the West as American territory.